tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 #### **Claim 8:** Local laws and constants are valid only within the context of their scope.

-An example of universal laws or patterns that span many scopes might be the Fibonacci sequence (0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144,233, 377...) and its constant ratio of Phi*φ*, also called the Golden Ratio (1:1.618).
+An example of universal laws or patterns that span many scopes might be the Fibonacci sequence (0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144,233, 377...) and its constant ratio of Phi *φ*, also called the Golden Ratio (1:1.618).
 This number is the ratio that not only pops up in galaxies and seashells but, according to some evolutionary and chemical scientists<sup>[5](#ref_005)</sup><a name="rev_005">&nbsp;</a>, is the ratio that keeps everything in existence in order and is the shape of space-time itself.

 <center><img src="../Images/003-phi-shell.png" style="width:5.76944in;height:2.78333in" alt="fractal-nature-1" /></center>
 Another universal law might be simple fractal math formulas, like *f(x)= x*<sup>2</sup>*-1, which seem to mimic nature and* can be found across all forms of existence<sup>[6](#ref_006)</sup><a name="rev_006">&nbsp;</a>, suggesting that self-similarity is a universal property. *Power laws* explain how a relative change in one measurement can result in a proportional relative change in another measurement (i.e. logarithmic or exponential), and we see these across all levels of existence as well.
 These universal laws can be found in astronomy, physics, biology, meteorology, cosmology, mathematics, economics, and many other areas including society, wealth and work distribution, competition, media exposure, and much more.

 <center><img src="../Images/004-fractalprocess.png" xstyle="width:5.3875in;height:2.22986in" alt="fractal.png" /></center>
 <center><img src="../Images/005-fracgened.png" xstyle="width:5.44167in;height:1.56597in" /></center>
-Even though there many, many more classes of laws, for this writing we are only going to use these two general scopes of laws, the *local* and the *universal*, because no matter what laws may exist, they will fall into one of these two scopes (or children of these scopes).
+Even though there are many, many more classes of laws, for this writing we are only going to use these two general scopes of laws, the *local* and the *universal*, because no matter what laws may exist, they will fall into one of these two scopes (or children of these scopes).

 Local laws may be local, but they can affect everything that is built upon them.
 Everything is made of atoms, and atoms are the size they are because of *Plank's constant*, which is the relationship between the mass and the frequency of the particles that make up an atom.
 If that constant were to change the entire universe would be radically different, if it even existed at all.
 If Plank's constant changed from 6.2618 x 10<sup>-34</sup> to 6.2618 x 10<sup>-20</sup>, the radius of an atom would go from being too small to see 100 times the distance to the nearest star!

 On a more realistic level, consider a bridge made of bricks.
 If the laws that bind molecules together change such that they have a lesser negative charge, then the bridge would melt on a warm day.
-The Newtonian laws did not change, only the *local* laws changed on the particle level.
+The *local* Newtonian laws did not change, only the *local* laws changed on the particle level.

 It's logical that the laws of particle physics affect everything that exists because everything is made of particles, but that does not make the laws of particle physics *universal* in scope, rather, that which is made of particles is *dependent* on the laws that operate in the *local* particle scope.